J. Howard Moore: Early career

-In 1890, Moore published his first pamphlet, A Race of Somnambulists, criticizing what he saw as humanity's barbaric treatment of animals for food, sport, and fashion.
-He described Thanksgiving as a day of gluttony and merciless killing, unparalleled in cruelty.
-Despite this, Moore expressed hope for a future where people recognize the malevolence of these customs and treat animals kindly.
-He envisioned a societal and moral evolution that extended the same sympathy and fraternity that ended slavery and is now advancing women's rights to the humane treatment of animals.
+In 1890, Moore published his first pamphlet, A Race of Somnambulists.
+Davey describes it as a criticism of the treatment of animals for food, sport, and fashion.
+In the pamphlet, Moore attacked Thanksgiving as a day of gluttony and killing, and argued that the sympathy that had been applied to slavery and women's rights should also be applied to animals.

-During this period, he lived on a farm south of Cawker City and worked as a reporter for The Beloit Daily Call, submitting rural correspondence about local events.
+During this period, Moore lived on a farm south of Cawker City and worked as a reporter for The Beloit Daily Call, submitting rural correspondence about local events.